 Employment Outlook and Salary Information

-In 2013, secondary school teachers, including art teachers, earned an annual median salary of $55,360.
-At that time, the highest paying states included New York, Rhode Island, New Jersey, Massachusetts and Alaska.
-The BLS predicts that employment growth for high school teachers will be slower than other areas of education, with only a 6% increase from 2012-2022.
-The best opportunities may be found in the West and South of the U.S., and in rural or urban areas, the BLS suggests.
+In 2018, secondary school teachers, including art teachers, earned an annual median salary of $60,320.
+At that time, the highest paying states included New York, California, Massachusetts, Alaska and Connecticut.
+The BLS predicts that employment growth for high school teachers will be slower than other areas of education, with only a 4% increase from 2018-2028.
+The best opportunities may be found in Texas and California, and in rural or urban areas, the BLS suggests.